oracle/node-oracledb/INSTALL.md

 sudo yum install nodejs node-oracledb-node10
 ```

-This will also install Oracle Instant Client, which needs to be
+For Instant Client 19, the system library search path is automatically
+configured during installation.

+For older versions, if there is no other Oracle software on the
-configures.
-As the root user, add Instant Client to the library
+machine that will be impacted, then permanently add Instant Client to
-search path:
+the run-time link path.
+For example, with sudo or as the root user:

 ```
 sudo sh -c "echo /usr/lib/oracle/18.3/client64/lib > /etc/ld.so.conf.d/oracle-instantclient.conf"